saitoha/sentimental-skk/README.rst

 How It Works
 ------------
-This program works as a terminal filter application and creates a PTY.
+This program works as a terminal filter application and creates some PTYs.
 It hooks I/O stream between terminal and applications running on it.

 The output stream which is recognized as STDOUT handle for applications, is duplicated and processed with the terminal emulation engine called as "Canossa".
 Canossa has a virtual terminal screen buffer which consists with a